Young woman sits at kitchen table looking at a phone.

 For a simple breakdown of your expenses, consider the 50-30-20 rule for how to budget money.
 The 50-30-20 rule says that 50% of your income should go to necessities like living expenses, groceries, transportation, utilities, and insurance.
 The following 30% goes toward your “wants” or discretionary spending, like dining out, travel, concerts, and shopping.
 The final 20% should be allocated to long-term savings like retirement savings, and to pay off debt.
 When you’re new to creating a budget, the 50-30-20 rule is a simple budget template that can help you stay organized.

 Some people manage personal finance on a weekly budget, while others prefer to plan out a budget for the whole month.
-Remember to account for variable costs for whatever budgeting tool or timeframe you use.
+Remember to account for variable costs for whatever budgeting tool or period you use.
 It’s good practice to establish an emergency fund or a fund for any other unexpected expense, according to the Consumer Financial Protection Bureau.
 This is because variable expenses fluctuate from month to month, and it’s better to have extra money in your bank account, not an overdrawn account since that could negatively impact your credit score.

 3. Plan for your goals and dreams